Overview of 3D Printer Extruder Clicking

 - The nozzle is very close to the print bed

 - The stepper motor might be losing steps

 - Extruder gears are not clutching the filament tightly enough, or

 - Problem with the filament-holding bearings which hold the filament pressure.

-While, above are the main reasons for Clicking/Grinding noises, some people experience other reasons which we’ve described below:back to menu ↑
+While above are the main reasons for 3D printer feeder Clicking / Grinding noises, some people experience other reasons which we’ve described below:back to menu ↑

-1. Nozzle and Print Bed are very Close
+1. Nozzle & Print Bed Are Very Close